2010 Asian Games: Mascots

 The mascots of the Games were five goat rams.
 They were unveiled on April 28, 2008, at the Guangzhou Baiyun International Convention and Exhibition Center.
 The five goat rams, four small and one large, were named A Xiang (阿祥), A He (阿和), A Ru (阿如), A Yi (阿意) and Le Yangyang (乐羊羊).
 The Chinese character "yang" (羊), "ram" or "goat" is an auspicious symbol and Guangzhou is known as "City of Rams".
 When read together, the Chinese names of the five rams are a message of blessing, literally meaning "Peace, Harmony and Great Happiness, with everything going as you wish." (祥和如意乐洋洋 (Xiánghé rúyì lè yángyáng)) This represents the hopes that the Games will bring peace, auspiciousness, and happiness to the people of Asia.

-A Xiang is described as a handsome, stylish, sincere and brave goat.
-A Xiang wears a blue outfit that resembles the blue ring of the Olympic emblem, symbolizes the ever-running Pearl River and the gentle and kind character and broad and welcoming heart of the people of Guangzhou.
+A Xiang is characterized as a "handsome, stylish, sincere and brave" goat.
+A Xiang wears a blue outfit that resembles the blue ring of the Olympic emblem.
+The designers stated that this design symbolizes the ever-running Pearl River and the gentle and kind character and broad and welcoming heart of the people of Guangzhou.

 A He is described as an earthy, modest, serene and decisive goat.
 A He wears a black outfit that resembles the black ring of the Olympic emblem and symbolizes the grand heritage and long history of the Lingnan culture.

 A Ru is described as a beautiful, fashionable, smart and passionate goat.
 A Ru wears a red outfit that resembles the red ring of the Olympic emblem and symbolizes the red kapok (Bombax ceiba)—the city flower of Guangzhou, which gives Guangzhou its nickname of The City of Flowers.

 A Yi is described as a nifty, cute, lively and outgoing goat.
 A Yi wears a green outfit that resembles the green ring of the Olympic emblem and symbolizes the city's famous Baiyun Mountain.

-Le Yangyang is described as the tall, handsome, sunny and confident leader of the goat ram mascot team.
+Le Yangyang is described as the tall, sunny and confident leader of the goat ram mascot team.
 Le Yangyang wears a yellow outfit that resembles the yellow ring of the Olympic emblem and symbolizes the color of rice grains, as Guangzhou has the nickname, The City of Rice Grains.